 A resignation letter is much the same regardless of whether you’re working remotely or on-site.

-Begin your letter with a formal subject line, typically “To Whom It May Concern” or “Dear Sir/Madam.”
+Begin your resignation letter with a formal subject line, such as “To Whom It May Concern” in your company name, setting a professional manner for your departure.
 After that, give a short description of your employment history and why you are leaving.
-This part is essential for your employer to understand the nature of your resignation.

 As with any type of writing, it’s necessary to be clear and concise when drafting your letter.
 Make sure that you don’t ramble on for too long about various topics or feel the need to repeat yourself to make a point.